Determinantally equivalent nonzero functions: Counterexamples to the conjecture

-Clearly, the sub-matrices of ones in the upper-right and lower-left block regions of the above two block matrices are the ones that bring about the block structure that enables this "partial transposition" transformation discussed previously to be a viable transformation that transforms the two diagonally-similar matrices into one another.
-And so by far the most intuitive condition to impose on our pair of matrices that we hope would be enough to make this type of transformation non-permissible would be to require non-zero determinants in the upper-right and lower-left $2\times 2$ sub-matrix regions, that is, to require which, in our current case of $n=4$, is the same as requiring for every $x,y,z,w\in\Lambda$ distinct,
+Our first step is to seek for a condition to impose on an arbitrary pair of determinantally equivalent functions that rules out the pair $K$ and $Q$ of the previously-described block forms.
+The sub-matrices of ones in the upper-right and lower-left blocks of the above two block matrices are the ones that bring about the block structure that enables this ``partial transposition transformation" discussed previously to be a viable transformation that transforms the two matrices with equal corresponding principle minors into one another.
+And so by far the most intuitive condition to impose on our pair of matrices that we hope would be enough to make this type of transformation non-permissible would be to require non-zero determinants in the upper-right and lower-left $2\times 2$ sub-matrix regions, that is, to require which, in our current case of $|\Lambda|=4$, is, up to simultaneous permutations of rows and columns, the same as requiring for every pairwise distinct $x,y,z,w\in\Lambda$,

-Our research findings not only show that this condition, in fact, is sufficient in solving the conjecture for when $\Lambda$ has just four elements - or for when $\Lambda$ is any discrete set, for that matter - but even for when $\Lambda$ is an abstract set of any, be it countable or uncountable, cardinality.

-Lastly, we explain the reason why we require non-zero functions.
-First observe that equation (\ref{equal_determinants_relation}) with $n=1$ and $n=2$ yields the identity